 One of our first challenges when I was in Heather Crabtree’s group coaching Savvy Business Circle program was to publish our core values on our website.

 Heather’s values couldn’t be a more definitive construct of the business she’s built—what’s more, they’re a key player in attracting the right women to the team she’s grown.

 One of my Copywriting for Creatives students Kelsey did this (there’s a unit on excavating your core values), and they look fab:

 Takeaway: Define your core values, and add them somewhere in your external facing message.

 Your website’s great, or even an Instagram post will do when it comes to getting these out in your messaging.
 Nothing attracts your dream clients and repels the ones you don’t care for so much like core values, huh?

-Christina makes the nerdy analytical synapses of my brain fire like laser tag guns: Christina becomes a student of what her tribe wants, and then builds it.
+Christina makes the nerdy analytical synapses of my brain fire like laser tag guns: Christina becomes a student of what her tribe wants, and then she goes out and builds it.

 Never the other way around.

 So much so that—and I really admire this in our industry—Christina was the first person to tell me that, at least to her, Instagram follower count was a vanity number.